JohnnyCon/blue-rails-curriculum/resources/vocab.md

 ## Overview

-Working in Ruby, Ruby on Rails, and Web Development requires the understanding of many terms that are frequently used.
+Working in Ruby, Ruby on Rails, and Web Development requires an understanding of many new terms.
 The following is a list of some of the most frequently used terms you'll encounter as you progress through class, read articles, and watch videos on Ruby on Rails.